-If elected, you will be asked to provide your consent on a separate form for use of sperm from a donor bank.
+If elected, both female recipient and partner/spouse (if applicable) will be asked to provide consent on a separate form for use of sperm from a donor bank.
 You will be authorizing this practice to use sperm from a single donor as the sole source of sperm in a treatment cycle(s) and that, from the moment of insemination, you accept any child(ren) resulting from the procedure of donor sperm insemination as your own.
 The child(ren) produced as a result of donor sperm insemination is/are considered, in all respects, the child(ren) of the woman/couple.
 Financial responsibility for the pregnancy, any pregnancy complications and the child(ren) resulting from donor sperm insemination, is the responsibility of the woman/couple.

-SIDE EFFECTS AND COMPLICATIONS OF FERTILITY TREATMENT
+SIDE EFFECTS, RISKS AND COMPLICATIONS OF FERTILITY TREATMENT

-OVULATION INDUCTION MEDICATIONS
+❖ OVULATION INDUCTION MEDICATIONS